wasp-os/wasp-os/README.rst

 The
 `Installation Guide <https://wasp-os.readthedocs.io/en/latest/install.html>`_
-contains detailed instructions on how to install wasp-os.
+contains detailed instructions on how to build and install wasp-os.

 At the end of the install process your watch will show the time (03:00) together with a date and battery meter.
 When the watch goes into power